zl1994/NMS-Aware/README.md

 ## Models

 We provide the following trained models.
 All models are trained with 16 images in a mini-batch.
+It's normal to observe ~0.2AP noise in all methods.

 Model | MS train | Lr schd | mAP| Config | Download
 ---|:---:|:---:|:---:|:---:|:---: